nicunursekatie/sandwichprojectcollectionsites/GOOGLE_MAPS_SETUP.md

 **"REQUEST_DENIED" error**: Check that:
 - The Geocoding API is enabled in your Google Cloud project
+- Application restrictions are set to "None" (Geocoding API doesn't support referrer restrictions)
-- Your API key has the correct restrictions
+- API restrictions are set to "Geocoding API" only
-- Your domain is in the allowed referrers list
+- Billing is set up in Google Cloud Console

 **"OVER_QUERY_LIMIT" error**: You've exceeded the free tier limits
 - Check your usage in Google Cloud Console